 A Job object specifies the type of the job and lists all of the individual Job Binary objects that are required for execution.
 An individual Job Binary may be referenced by multiple Jobs.
-A Job object specifies a main binary and/or supporting libraries depending on its type.
+A Job object specifies a main binary and/or supporting libraries depending on its type:

 Job type Main binary Libraries

 Hive required optional

 Pig required optional

 MapReduce not used required

+MapReduce.Streaming not used optional

 Java not used required

+Spark required optional